Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Analysis of ACTG175

 Threshold and value summaries are reported in Table~\ref{tab:actg_threshold}.
 The median CD4 and weight thresholds are highly consistent across methods, with all medians concentrated near the dominant empirical optimum of approximately (280, 97).
 Mean estimates exhibit greater dispersion, particularly for the augmented estimators due to the bimodality of the estimated surface.
 Regime values are tightly clustered across all methods, with medians between 377 and 379 and standard deviations around 6 to 8.
 Together, these results confirm that adaptive weighting methods yield stable and consistent decision rules.

 \FloatBarrier

-Table~\ref{tab:actg_surface} evaluates performance across the full value surface. nGAW and nAGAW estimators achieve the largest effective sample sizes and the most substantial variance reduction, with improvements at all grid points. nBAW and nABAW estimators also exhibit meaningful improvements over nIPW.
-Augmentation consistently lowers variance for all methods, and the analytical variance for nAGAW closely matches its Monte Carlo estimate, consistent with the simulation results.
+Table~\ref{tab:actg_surface} evaluates performance across the full value surface. nGCW and nAGCW estimators achieve the largest effective sample sizes and the most substantial variance reduction, with improvements at all grid points. nBCW and nABCW estimators also exhibit meaningful improvements over nIPW.
+Augmentation consistently lowers variance for all methods, and the analytical variance for nAGCW closely matches its Monte Carlo estimate, consistent with the simulation results. {The final column reports the Spearman rank correlation between the estimated mean value surface over all bootstrap replications and the mean n(A)IPW value surface, which is treated as the reference surface.
+The high correlations indicate that the partial-compatibility estimators stabilize the value surface while largely preserving the relative ordering of candidate treatment regimes.
+Sensitivity analyses examining alternative hyperparameter choices yield similar conclusions, as shown in supplementary materials~E.}

 \FloatBarrier